glpi-project/doc/source/modules/assets/tabs/softwares.rst

    :alt: Softwares list
    :align: center

-To install a software, first select its name in the dropdown list, then its version.
+To install a software, first select its name in the drop-down list, then its version.

 .. image:: /modules/assets/images/softwares_add.png
    :alt: Adding a software